Rankings as of Jan 04, 2022.

 - Advanced analytical and stock tracking tools

-Both TD Ameritrade’s web platform and mobile app give access to all your trading information as well as the company’s educational, research, and planning tools.
+Users can access all trading information and the company’s educational, research, and planning tools through TD Ameritrade’s web platform and mobile app.
 This includes the TD Ameritrade TV network, daily market commentary, and even social sentiment analysis from Twitter.

-The thinkorswim platform allows experienced investors to run simulations before actually putting money into a trade, as well as generate advanced charting and earnings analysis.
+TD's thinkorswim platform allows experienced investors to run simulations before actually putting money into a trade, as well as generate advanced charting and earnings analysis.
 You can also create Watch lists and receive alerts that track the price, volume and position of stocks on your list.
+TD Ameritrade clients can trade all asset classes offered using the mobile app.

 - Ability to invest in foreign markets